 where TP denotes the number of faces that were successfully restored by matching correctly, and N denotes the number of faces in the test set, i.e., the number of new input images that have been processed by face aging = 47.

-In order to fully investigate the impact of different matching methods, we used different combinations of dimensionality selection in our experiments.
-These combinations cover the matching methods from high to low dimensions, specifically, the high dimensional matching starts from dimension 1, followed by 1-2, 1-3, all the way up to 1-18; while the low dimensional matching starts from dimension 18 and decreases in steps of 1, followed by 17-18, 16-18, and so on.
+To fully investigate the impact of different matching methods, we used different combinations of dimensionality selection in our experiments.
+These combinations cover the matching methods from high to low dimensions.
+Specifically, the high-dimensional matching starts from dimension 1, followed by 1-2, 1-3, all the way up to 1-18; while the low-dimensional matching starts from dimension 18 and decreases in steps of 1, followed by 17-18, 16-18, and so on.

 In the matching process, we used cosine similarity and Euler distance as matching criteria.
 For cosine similarity, we chose the maximum similarity as the matching result; and for Euler distance, we chose the minimum distance as the matching result.
 The matching accuracies of different matching methods are listed in Table I and Table II.
-Table I represents the matching accuracies of the two matching criteria, cosine similarity and Euler distance, for matching starting from high dimensions.
-Table II represents the matching accuracies of the two matching criteria starting from the low dimension.
+Table I represents the matching accuracies of two matching criteria, cosine similarity, and Euler distance, for matching starting from high dimensions.
+Table II represents the matching accuracies of the two matching criteria, starting from the low dimension.
 The comparisons of the four matching methods are shown in Fig. 5, from which it can be seen that the matching accuracies of the four methods basically show an increasing trend as more layers of latent code are used.
-"Cosine similarity matches from high dimensions" basically achieve the highest precision, and the highest precision is 0.9362.
-However, the highest precision does not appear at latent code layers used=18, which This suggests that the matching may start from high dimensions, and as more layers of latent code layers are used, more low dimensional information is introduced into the feature matching, which may lead to worse matching results.
+"Cosine similarity matches from high dimensions" basically achieves the highest precision, and the highest precision is 0.9362.
+However, the highest precision does not appear at latent code layers used=18, which suggests that the matching may start from high dimensions, and as more layers of latent code are used, more low dimensional information is introduced into the feature matching, which may lead to worse matching results.